 - Place in the oven and let bake for 1 hour and 20 - 30 minutes.
 Mine took 1 hour 23 minutes exactly.

 - Let it cool for 25 - 30 minutes and then turn out onto a cake stand.
 If the cake is domed and needs leveled, let the cake cool completely and then level it.

 - Using a skewer or toothpick, poke some holes into the cake to help soak up the glaze.

 - In a small dish, add in the orange juice, zest and powdered sugar.
 Whisk to combine.

 - Pour the glaze over the cooled cake.
 Pour slowly so it soaks in and doesn't just run off.

 So, I bought a subscription to Try the World.
 It’s $39 every two months and you get 7 to 8 items from a different country each time.
 If you click through here, you’ll get a free Paris box when you buy the Spain box.
 Pretty good deal!
 I haven’t tried it yet, but I saw that also have a new box with just snacks from around the world.
 That sounds pretty awesome too!

 I was sent 1 Try the World box to try and create with.
-I was not compensated and bought the box that I’m giving away.
+I was not compensated.
 This post contains affiliate links.
 Cookie Dough and Oven Mitt is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.